Search the GHTC website

 Global health R&D at work in Mississippi

 The University of Mississippi School of Pharmacy is working to make a common malaria drug safer.
 Primaquine is an inexpensive drug that is highly effective against malaria.
 However, people with a certain enzyme deficiency can have a life-threatening reaction to the drug.
 This deficiency is common in regions where malaria is found, so many public health programs are reluctant to use primaquine.
-If the researchers can alter the drug to stop the reaction, it could be used more widely.
-Malaria infects more than 200 million people each year, killing almost half a million, most of whom are young children.
+If the researchers can understand why this reaction takes place and alter the drug to stop it, it could be used more widely.
+Malaria infects nearly 250 million people each year, killing more than half a million, most of whom are young children.

 Footnotes